orkestra/OrkestraPdfBundle/README.md

 ##### Using TCPDF to render template fragments

 TCPDF can be difficult to use, especially when rendering HTML.
-Usually, the easiest way to position different smaller sections of the page is to make multiple `writeHTML` or `writeHTMLCell` calls on the TCPDF object.
+Usually, the easiest way is to position different smaller sections of the page, making multiple `writeHTML` or `writeHTMLCell` calls on the TCPDF object.

 Here's an example of the same Invoice Generator from before.